MAUI

 SendDefaultCustomData = true, // defaults to true

-MinLogLevel = LogLevel.Debug, // defaults to true
+MinLogLevel = LogLevel.Debug, // defaults to Debug

-MaxLogLevel = LogLevel.Critical // defaults to true
+MaxLogLevel = LogLevel.Critical // defaults to Critical

 };